 + 4. College And Career Preparation

 Foresight Prep facilitates students’ personal and professional development in preparation for the next steps in their journey.
 The program prioritizes experiential learning opportunities over passive instruction.
-Hands-on projects provide the chance to develop skills for research, interviews and analysis, while classroom discussions focused on the pursuit of meaningful vocations help students reflect upon paths for achieving social impact and personal fulfillment.
+Hands-on projects, supplemented by training in critical skills, provides students the chance to develop their capacities for action-oriented research, interview facilitation, group work and collaboration, and public speaking and presentations, amongst others.
+Classroom discussions focused on the pursuit of meaningful vocations help students reflect upon paths for achieving social impact and personal fulfillment.

-Students experience an introduction to college life, living in a picturesque college town, on one the country's most progressive campuses, mentored by current students who serve as Residential/Teaching Assistants.
+Students will live at one of the country's most progressive campuses, mentored by current students who serve as Residential/Teaching Assistants.
 Oberlin Admissions staff are accessible to students, visiting the classroom to provide an insider perspective on the college admissions process, and providing feedback on students' final presentations.

 + 5. Networking and Mentorship

-The program recognizes that a two-week experience, while often life changing, can only provide an introduction to self-reflection and complex topics.
-Prior to the seminar, students participate in a six-week online preparatory curriculum (about four hrs/week).
-After the seminar, students become part of an ongoing network connecting them with current high school students, undergraduate mentors and established sustainability leaders.
+The program recognizes that a summer experience, while often life changing, can only provide an introduction to self-reflection and complex topics.
+Throught the program, we strongly emphasize community-building between students and their mentors, recognizinf that strong relationships with like-minded peers and adults are one of student's most important takeaways.
+Prior to the seminar, students participate in a four-week online preparatory curriculum (about four hrs/week).
+After the seminar, students become part of an ongoing network connecting them with current high school students, undergraduate mentors and established leaders.
 Program faculty provide ongoing support to alumni, facilitating connections with professionals in the field; providing feedback on college applications, senior projects and internship experiences; facilitating online "Hangouts" with fellow alumni, and more.